Scroll down to content

 Concept and costumes: Benjamin Egger | With: Kaja, Gila, Inox, Ona and Isaac | Production assistant: Anna Bleuler | Caregivers performers: Doris Baumann, Marco Bögli and Niklas Kurze | As part of the performative boat ride ANOTHER MAP TO NEVADA by The Performance Agency

-While sounds of dogs panting interfere with the soundtrack that is playing on the boat a searchlight is scanning the riverbank for its source.
-Suddenly a pack of dogs in light reflecting suits appears out of the bushes.
-Their luminous helmets glow in the twilight while they are roaming the riverside.
-For a short moment a futuristic world manifests itself.
-The dogs seem to come from another planet.
-The suits show neolithic dog presentations referring to that crucial time in history when humans start to settle down with their canine allies some 15’000 years ago.
-It’s not quite sure what their mission is.
-Are they here to invade the earth or are they visitors from the future wanting to learn more about their past?
+While the sounds of dogs panting interfere with the soundtrack playing on the boat, a searchlight scans the riverbank for its source.
+Suddenly, a pack of dogs in light-reflecting suits emerges from the bushes.
+Their luminous helmets glow in the twilight as they roam the riverside.
+For a brief moment, a futuristic world materializes.
+The dogs appear to come from another planet.
+The suits display neolithic dog depictions, referencing the crucial time in history when humans first settled with their canine allies around 15,000 years ago.
+It‘s unclear what their mission is—are they here to invade Earth, or are they visitors from the future, seeking to learn more about their past?

 THE PACK